-It was a gazelle who killed the seven-headed snake, a gazelle who freed the slaves imprisoned in this house.
+The wonderful gazelle killed a seven-headed snake and freed the slaves imprisoned in this house.
 Even my master the sultan owes his riches to the gazelle.
 Because of the gazelle, he married the sultan’s daughter.

 But when he became a rich sultan, he forgot the gazelle.